 What is the best guitar pick thickness for beginners?

-Tone-wise, these are typically pretty bright with plenty of high-end clarity, so it will be easy for you to hear the different notes being played.
-However, if all you are looking for is something that is durable and comfortable, then thicker picks are always better choices.
+Tone-wise, these are typically pretty bright with plenty of high-end clarity.
+It will be easy for you to hear the different notes being played.
+Maybe you are looking for something that is durable and comfortable.
+Then thicker picks are always better choices.

 How can I tell what thickness my guitar pick is?

 The best way to find out the thickness of your guitar pick is to simply measure it.
 If you do not have a means of measuring it, then see if it’s labeled.
 Sometimes it is clearly marked on the pick.

 If not, then you can place the pick next to another on a flat surface and run your finger over them both.
 You will then be able to determine if the pick with the unknown thickness is higher or lower than the other.

 If it’s higher, then it is thicker.
 If lower, it’s thinner and will help you determine roughly what category it may fall in for size.